icukovic/gingerbill.org-source/content/article/2021-02-01-the-essence-of-programming.md

 ## Conclusion

 Understanding the essence of what a tool is helps us structure our thinking when solving problems.
 It gives us a language and process to understand why and how we approach building tools.
 Many novices fall into the same trap of not understanding the problem that is trying to be solved, and are too concerned about the implementation.
+Teaching novices how to think about solving problems is extremely important in improving and honing in the craft.

 [^previous-article]: https://www.gingerbill.org/article/2020/05/31/progamming-pragmatist-proverbs/